ashritanshuman/WEBTECH-course-website/README.md

 - FAQ accordion using native `<details>`/`<summary>` elements
 - Split-screen authentication pages with social login buttons
 - Legal pages with sticky sidebar navigation

-## Notes

-- All forms are front-end only -- no backend or API integration exists
-- Interactive elements (filters, sort, pagination, billing toggle) are visual placeholders
-- All images are loaded from external URLs (no local image assets)